DmitryKr2021/frontend-project-44/README.md

 ### 1. Even/odd number.
 You have to answer: even or odd a given number.
 Start game by "brain-even".
 ### 2. Prime number.
 You have to answer: prime or not a given number.
 Start game by "brain-prime".
 ### 3. Gratest common divisor.
 You have to find a gratest common divisor of two numbers.
 Start game by "brain-gcd".
 ### 4. Progression.
-You have to find a missing progression member.
+You have to find a missing progression term.
 Start game by "brain-progression".
 ### 5. Calculator.
 You have to solve tasks for addition, multiplication, subtraction.
 Start game by "brain-calc".

 #### Games examples: